Sri Padmavati Mahila Visvavidyalayam: Academics

 Sri Padmavati Mahila Visvavidyalayam is a unitary university with 4 schools and 25 departments having 60 programme options: five postgraduate diploma, four undergraduate, 30 postgraduate, 21 Ph.D. programmes.
 Remedial teaching for the academically weaker students and the organisation of pre-examination coaching to backward community students are undertaken.

 New features are courses that have a great demand in the job market such as MBA in Media Management, Integrated (five-year) course in Bio Technology, Bachelor of Physical Education and BioInformatics.
 The university also offers courses in Distance Education mode.
-It is the only state University in Andhra Pradesh having 8 Incubaton Centres.
+It is the only state University in Andhra Pradesh having eight Incubation Centres.
 TBI and TOCIC rank among the top incubators in the country.
 These centres support entrepreneurs, especially women entrepreneurs in India.

 Campus

 The campus of Sri Padmavati Mahila Visvavidyalayam covers 138 acres (56 hectares) in a semi-urban area at the foot of the sacred Tirumala Hills.